Vite plugin for static SEO meta tags in Vue SPAs

 For most of your app, that's fine.
-But for SEO pages — landing pages, articles, pricing, docs — you need the HTML to contain real content when served.
-Not just the visible text, but the <title>, description, Open Graph tags, and Twitter Card meta tags that search engines and social platforms read.
-Without these in the initial HTML, your pages won't rank and your link previews will be blank.
+But for SEO pages — landing pages, articles, pricing, docs — you need Google to receive static HTML when it crawls the route.
+Not just the visible text, but the <title>, description, Open Graph tags, Twitter Card meta tags, canonical URL, and route content.
+Without these in the initial HTML, your pages have weak snippets and social previews can be blank.

 The usual answer is SSR with Nuxt.
 But if you already have a Vue + Vite app, migrating to Nuxt means rewriting your project to fit its conventions — file-based routing, different project structure, Nuxt-specific APIs.
 That's a lot of work for what might be 10-20 SEO pages out of hundreds of routes.

 Pre-rendering is the simpler option.
 It doesn't require any changes to your app's architecture, and it adds zero runtime cost — your production server just serves static files.
 No Node.js runtime, no server-side rendering on each request.
-It generates static HTML files at build time for the routes you specify.
-Here's how to set it up.
+It generates static HTML files at build time for the Vite routes you specify, including route-specific SEO meta tags.

 pnpm add -D @prerenderer/rollup-plugin @prerenderer/renderer-puppeteer